peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 Peter J. Marko was responsible for the conceptualization, data curation, formal analysis, investigation, methodology, project administration, resources, software, validation, visualization, and writing (original draft, review & editing).
 Kenneth McRitchie participated in the conceptualization, data curation, investigation, methodology, and writing (review & editing).

-In preparing this manuscript and the framework’s source code, we used AI assistants (Anthropic's Claude 4.5 and Google's Gemini 2.5 Pro between July and October 2025) to help with drafting, editing, and structuring.
+In preparing this manuscript and the framework’s source code, we used AI assistants (Anthropic's Claude 4.5 and Google's Gemini 2.5 Pro / Gemini 3 Pro Preview between July and December 2025) to help with drafting, editing, and structuring.
 As the authors, we thoroughly reviewed, revised, and validated all content.
 We take full responsibility for the final work in accordance with COPE guidelines.

 **ORCID iDs**